Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Phenomenology and experimental perspectives for TDA s

 Similarly to the case of non-resonant lepton pair production in association with a light meson (see Sec.~\ref{SubSec_NbarNlpair_meson}) the key distinguishing feature of the reaction mechanism involving nucleon-to-meson TDAs (and nucleon DAs) for the near-forward and near-backward kinematical regimes is the dominance of the transverse polarization of charmonium to the leading twist-$3$ accuracy.
 This results in the specific $(1+\cos^2 \theta_\ell)$ angular distribution of the decay lepton pair in the lepton polar angle $\theta_\ell$.

-The results of dedicated feasibly studies of the reaction $\frac{d \sigma}{d \Delta^2}$ for the $p \bar{p} \to J/\psi \, \pi^0 \to e^+e^-\, \pi^0$ for the \={P}ANDA condition based on the cross section estimates of ~\cite{Pire:2013jva} are presented in \cite{Ma:2014pka,Singh:2016qjg} Additional technical details for this analysis can be found in the PhD thesis of B.Ma~\cite{MA:2014scq}.
-The study includes full Monte Carlo (MC) simulations of events for the \={P}ANDA kinematical conditions from both the signal and the principle background channels such as $\bar{p}p \to \pi^+ \pi^-\, \pi^0$, $\bar{p}p \to J/\psi \pi^0 \pi^0 \to e^+e^- \pi^0 \pi^0$ as well as non-resonant pion production $\bar{p}p \to \gamma^*\pi^0 \to e^+e^- \pi^0$.
-A detailed discussion of the particle identification and selection procedure and signal to background ratios a for each background type included in the simulation study was presented.
+The results of dedicated feasibly studies of the reaction $\frac{d \sigma}{d \Delta^2}$ for the $p \bar{p} \to J/\psi \, \pi^0 \to e^+e^-\, \pi^0$ for the \=PANDA condition based on the cross section estimates of~\cite{Pire:2013jva} are presented in~\cite{Ma:2014pka,Singh:2016qjg} Additional technical details for this analysis can be found in the PhD thesis of B.Ma~\cite{MA:2014scq}.
+The study includes full Monte Carlo (MC) simulations of events for the \=PANDA kinematical conditions from both the signal and the principle background channels such as $\bar{p}p \to \pi^+ \pi^-\, \pi^0$, $\bar{p}p \to J/\psi \pi^0 \pi^0 \to e^+e^- \pi^0 \pi^0$ as well as non-resonant pion production $\bar{p}p \to \gamma^{*}\pi^0 \to e^+e^- \pi^0$.
+A detailed discussion of the particle identification and selection procedure and signal to background ratios for each background type included in the simulation study was presented.

-Fig.~\ref{Fig_model_comp_PANDAJpsi} presents a comparison between the cross sections extracted from the fully efficiency corrected yields expected from the integrated luminosity of 2 fb$^{-1}$ to thee prediction of Ref.~\cite{Pire:2013jva} that was used as input for the signal event generator.
+Fig.~\ref{Fig_model_comp_PANDAJpsi} presents a comparison between the cross sections extracted from the fully efficiency corrected yields expected from the integrated luminosity of 2~fb$^{-1}$ to the prediction of Ref.~\cite{Pire:2013jva} that was used as input for the signal event generator.
 The measurements have a satisfactory precision of about $8\div10\%$ relative uncertainty.
-This level of precision will allow a quantitative test of the prediction of TDA models for the reaction $\bar{p} p \rightarrow J / \psi \pi^{0} \rightarrow e^{+} e^{-} \pi^{0}$ with \={P}ANDA.
+This level of precision will allow a quantitative test of the prediction of TDA models for the reaction $\bar{p} p \rightarrow J / \psi \pi^{0} \rightarrow e^{+} e^{-} \pi^{0}$ with \=PANDA.